- Use of Computing and Communication Facilities Policy

 It is the responsibility of Human Resources to ensure correct termination dates are entered into the HR system for staff terminations.
 After a fixed number of days from the date of termination, the staff account will be disabled.
 Following a further pre-determined number of days, the account will be deleted.

-There are however, situations where an account may need to be disabled immediately and this can only be performed with the authorisation from the Executive Director, Information Technology and Business Solutions or delegated officer.
+There are however, situations where an account may need to be disabled immediately and this can only be performed with the authorisation from the Director, Information Technology Services or delegated officer.

 Where temporary access is required for a specific purpose such as, but not restricted to, contract workers and 'test' accounts, a user expiry date based on the completion date of the required tasks must be used to ensure the temporary account is not accessible after that date.